 - 1. FOR IN VITRO DIAGNOSTIC USE ONLY. - 2.
-For professional use only. - 3.
+For Professional use only. - 3.
 Urine samples have the potential to be infectious.
 Follow Universal Precautions for proper handling and disposal methods. - 4.
 Do not use this kit beyond its expiration date. - 5.
-This method has been established using urine only.
-Other fluids have not been evaluated. - 6.
+This method was established using urine only.
+No other fluid has been evaluated. - 6.
 Do not reuse the Test Device.

-Storage and Handling Requirement
+Storage & Handling Requirements

-Store at room temperature (15-28°C); do not freeze.
-Refer to the expiration date for stability.
+Store at room temperature (15 °C - 28 °C); do not freeze.
+Refer to expiration date for stability.

-Sample Collection and Preparation
+Sample Collection & Preparation

-A fresh urine sample should be collected in a clean, dry plastic or glass container, unused and without preservatives.
-Testing requires only a small volume (1-2 ml) of urine in the sample container.
-If required by your procedure, aliquot a portion of urine into a second container for later confirmation of results.
-If not required, dispose of all but 1-2 ml of urine and save the remainder for the QuickScreen test.
+A fresh urine sample should be collected in one of the above-mentioned specimen collection kit or equivalent.
+Alternately, a clean, dry plastic or glass container, unused and without preservatives, may be used for specimen collection.
+Testing requires around $\frac{1}{2}$ -inch (50 - 60 mL) of urine in the sample container.
+If required by your procedure, aliquot a portion of urine into the split sample container for later confirmation of results.
+If not required, dispose of all but around $\frac{1}{2}$ -inch of urine and save the remainder for the QuickScreenTM test.

-Samples may be tested immediately or stored for up to 48 hours at 2 to 8° C. For longer storage, freeze samples at -20° C or below.
+Samples may be tested immediately or stored for up to 48 hours at 2-8 °C. For longer storage, freeze samples at -20 °C or below.